hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `username` - (Required) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint

+If this block is provided and both username and password are empty, basic auth will be disabled.

 The `master_authorized_networks_config` block supports:

 * `cidr_blocks` - (Optional) Defines up to 10 external networks that can access